maptv/decalendar/docs/decalendar.md

 ##### `Delts` {#sec-d}

 In addition to `qops` shown above, `Decalendar` describes 3 other similar units called `delts` (`deltas`, `δ`), `eps` (`epsilons`, `ε`), and `waus` (`ϛ`).
-These units do not leave out as many days in each year, because these units split the year by day, rather than by `dek`. `Delts`, `eps`, and `wau` split the year into 4, 5, and 6 parts, respectively. `Delts` are 91 days long and leave out one day at the end of common years and two days at the end of leap years.
+These units do not leave out as many days in each year, because they split the year by day, rather than by `dek`. `Delts`, `eps`, and `wau` split the year into 4, 5, and 6 parts, respectively. `Delts` are 91 days long and leave out one day at the end of common years and two days at the end of leap years.
 Just as above, leaving out a small number of days at the end of the year preserves a pattern that can be useful for remembering the days on which `delts` start and end.
 In the table above, not only do rows alternate between even and odd numbers, but the `delt` number is the last digit of both the start and the end day of the `delt`.
 The table below list the numbers of the days that begin and end each `delt`.

 | Code | First | Last |
 | ---- | ----- | ---- |